kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.801   Ditching.

-\(a\) If certification with ditching provisions is requested, the airplane must meet the requirements of this section and §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.807   Emergency exits.|§25.807]](e), 25.1411, and 25.1415(a).
+\(a\) If certification with ditching provisions is requested, the airplane must meet the requirements of this section and [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.807   Emergency exits.|§§25.807]](e), 25.1411, and 25.1415(a).

 \(b\) Each practicable design measure, compatible with the general characteristics of the airplane, must be taken to minimize the probability that in an emergency landing on water, the behavior of the airplane would cause immediate injury to the occupants or would make it impossible for them to escape.